![]() |

 nature, coming once at seven years.
 From the ground around of bushes almost

-simultaneously hundreds hexapod creatures with the forward legs similar to
+simultaneously hundreds hexapod creatures with the forward legs similar to sickles

-then in hottest time of day when in the sky there is no even a little cloud,
+time of day when in the sky there is no even a little cloud, and birds sit in

-and birds sit in shadow, above desert their loud shrill chirr sounds.
+shadow, above desert their loud shrill chirr sounds.

 During detour of the territory Whitechest finds victims of a drought: young